arrowhead-f/x509-profile/proposal.md

 ### 2.3 Gate Profile

-A _Gate_ certificate is associated with some form of message broker or bus that exists to guarantee delivery of messages between the local clouds of the same or distinct organizations.
+A _Gate_ certificate is associated with a message broker or bus that exists to guarantee delivery of messages between the local clouds of distinct organizations.
 Its existence means that such messages can sent over a secure transport.

 #### 2.3.1 `issuer`